kaleidos-ventures/taiga-resources/content/30min-setup.md

 This configuration is likely to suit what you need.
 Edit environment variables in **docker-compose.yml** and **docker-compose-inits.yml**.
 Have in mind that some of the variables are in both files, and you need to edit both.

+When it's relevant, you'll find the configuration split into `configuration` and `customisation` sections.
+In `configuration` there are the mandatory environment variable s that you should take special care as they come with default values.
+In `customisation` there are the optional modules and configurations, which will be typically disabled by default and it's up to you enable and configure them.

 ##### taiga-db

 This service is for configuring the database.